Sesh

 Features in detail

 Session list.
 Virtualized 3-line rows with title (custom or auto-derived), category pill, tags, message count, source badge, last-active relative time.
+Each row shows an outcome dot, per-session cost, and model badge once the session has been indexed.
 Orphaned (pruned-transcript) sessions render in muted italics.

 Detail pane.
 Sectioned layout: header, annotations, transcript.
 Folder pulled into its own labeled row.
 Tag input is inline, category dropdown supports inline create.
 Resume buttons hide when they'd be invalid (cross-workspace panel resume, codex panel resume).